 Multnomah University currently offers online courses through two learning management systems — Canvas and Atheneo Plus (KEEN).
 All online students will be issued usernames and passwords for access to the courses and services.

-MU Online courses offered through Canvas follow an eight-week format.
+MU Online courses offered through Canvas (which the University refers to as MU Learn) follow an eight-week format.
 Students in each online class advance through a structured series of course material and learning experiences guided by Multnomah professors.
 Our assignments require students to engage in both academic and practical activities.

 MU Online courses are designed to help you benefit from the learning community around you.
 We want to connect your life to your education.
 The things that are most important to you will become key components in your spiritual development, and your interaction with professors and classmates will further enrich your experience.

 Course requirements that include online postings follow a schedule for eight-week online courses.
 That means you may complete assignments at your convenience prior to the due date.
 MU Online courses are offered multiple times during the year with different starting dates.
 Students should register for courses at the beginning of each semester.
 For more information, contact the Registrar's office

 Multnomah offers another online learning option through a consortium with KEEN.
 These courses are for undergraduate students only.
 The classes fulfill undergraduate general education requirements and electives, but they can't be substituted for courses in the core curriculum.